Krisztina Tóth (table tennis)

 Krisztina Tóth (born 29 May 1974 in Miskolc, Hungary) is a Hungarian table tennis player from Gödöllő (Hungary), who currently resides in Augsburg, Germany.
 She has won several medals in single, doubles, and team events in the Table Tennis European Championships, the Table Tennis World Cup, and the World Table Tennis Championships.

 General interest

 Tóth began playing table tennis at the age of 8 in her hometown Gödöllő.
 She was inspired to do so by her uncle, who was a professional table tennis player.
 She still plays with her very first racket.

 In 2008, she became an honorary citizen of Gödöllő.

-Charity work

-Tóth is a promoter of children's table tennis in Hungary.
-She is also supporting less privileged families in her home country.